-A career in clinical nutrition typically requires a bachelor's degree, as well as licensure and certification; although actual requirements vary between states and employers.
-For more advanced career opportunities in clinical nutrition, master's degrees in this field are available, which can lead to administrative positions or career in research.
+A career in clinical nutrition typically requires a bachelor's degree, as well as licensure and certification, although actual requirements vary between states and employers.
+For more advanced career opportunities in clinical nutrition, master's degrees in this field are available, which can lead to administrative positions or careers in research.

 Students with a degree in clinical nutrition generally find careers in institutions working as dietitians or nutritionists.
 A variety of institutions employ clinical nutritionists, such as hospitals, extended care facilities, prisons and nursing homes.
 Clinical nutritionists often work in collaboration with health care providers creating dietary menus that work with patients' overall care plans.
 Through proper nutrition, they can aid patients who are overweight or suffer from a variety of diseases, such as hypertension, diabetes or kidney failure.

 Besides working in an institutional setting, those with a degree in clinical nutrition or dietetics can work as researchers or pharmaceutical sales representatives.
 With an advanced degree, dietitians may be qualified for administrative positions, such as an assistant director or manager of a nutrition department.

 Most states require nutritionists and dietitians to be licensed.
 Licensing requirements vary by state, but typically include a bachelor's degree and an examination.
 Many states restrict the activities performed by nutritionists and dietitians based on their licensing, registration and certification.